Managing Encryption Keys on External Devices

 allow service database to read secret-family in compartment <vaults-and-secrets-compartment>

-Once the OCI Vault is set up and the IAM configuration is in place, you are now ready to deploy your Oracle Key Vault 'Key Store' in OCI and associate it with your Exadata Cloud@Customer VM Cluster.
+Once the OKV Vault is set up and the IAM configuration is in place, you are now ready to deploy your Oracle Key Vault 'Key Store' in OCI and associate it with your Exadata Cloud@Customer VM Cluster.

 Step 5: Create Key Store